kwpeters/publishtogit/README.md

     created in step 2.
 5. The published files are committed in the _publish repository_.
 6. Tags are applied to the commit.
-6. The tags are pushed to the _publish repository's_ `origin` remote.
+7. The tags are pushed to the _publish repository's_ `origin` remote.
+8. In the development repo, the origin remote is fetched in order to bring the newly created tags into it.
-7. A completion message is printed, providing the Git URL that refers to the publish commit just created.
+9. A completion message is printed, providing the Git URL that refers to the publish commit just created.
 Consumers of the package can add this URL as a dependency in thier projects.